Welkom – Bienvenido/a – 歡迎 – Welcome Velkommen – Bienvenue – Wilkommen

 The end of the December month is nearly in sight.
 The last two months of a year in Mexico are packed with holidays and celebrations, which go… Read more “7 Mexican New Year’s Eve traditions”

-Today it’s December 12th, a very special day in Mexico.
-As I write this, the calming expression of our small statue of the Holy Virgin of Guadalupe… Read more “The story behind La Virgen de Guadalupe”
+When the calendar marks December 12th, it means a very special day has arrived in Mexico.
+As I write this, the calming expression of our small statue… Read more “The story behind La Virgen de Guadalupe”